isofit/isofit/docs/source/custom/installation.rst

 In case you're using Mambaforge, you don't necessarily need to specify the conda-forge channel as it's set as the default (and only) channel.

-Alternatively, you can of course install ISOFIT in an already existing environment by simply running:
+Alternatively, you can install ISOFIT in an already existing environment by simply running:

 .. code-block:: bash